What does your abnormal stool mean?

-In my clinic, when clients come to see me for a check-up we usually ask about their condition of their bowel movements.
-This is a very important question to ask for Traditional Chinese Medicine diagnosis.
+In my clinic, when clients come to see me for a check-up we usually ask about the condition of their bowel movements.
+This is a very important question to ask during a traditional Chinese medicine consultation.

 Chinese medicine considers that stool is an excretion which can help ascertain the body’s health.
 Through this we can gain knowledge about what internal organs may not be functioning properly through the density, fluidity, smell and colour of the stool as well as how frequent bowel movements are.
 Chinese medicine considers that stool is one of the first signs of illness.
 Knowing what is not working properly in the body is the foundation of principle treatment.

 This article will give you an idea of how to know what may be wrong with your body through acknowledging your abnormal stool.
 This will help with diagnosing the issue and gain earlier treatment to improving your condition.

 Traditional Chinese medicine considers for an adult, 1 or 2 bowel movements a day is normal.
 The stool should be formed, not too hard or too soft, it should be easily passed and the colour should be medium brown (not too dark or not too light), the stool should not have any undigested food, nor blood or mucus.
 The smell of the stool should not be very pungent.
 Before, during or after bowel movement you should not have any uncomfortable sensations such as; pain or burning around anus.

 2. Do you have the following abnormal stools?